Mayor de Blasio preparing for marijuana legalization

-NEW YORK (WABC) --Marijuana and New York City are not exactly strangers to each other - and soon that friendship could reach a new 'high.'
+NEW YORK (WABC) --Marijuana and New York City are not exactly strangers to each other - and soon, that friendship could reach a new high.

-A City Hall Spokesperson tweeted that Mayor de Blasio is preparing for marijuana legalization in New York City.
+A City Hall Spokesperson tweeted that Mayor Bill de Blasio is preparing for marijuana legalization in New York City.

 The mayor will reportedly tell the NYPD to stop arresting people for public pot smoking.
 Police will give summonses instead.

-"We must and we will end unnecessary arrests and end disparity in enforcement," Mayor de Blasio said.
+"We must and we will end unnecessary arrests and end disparity in enforcement," de Blasio said.

 The news is the first step following the mayor's announcement last week that the NYPD will overhaul its policies on marijuana enforcement within the next 30 days.